 - By 3 months, she seems to be lacking the grasping reflex.
 She does not grab your finger and cannot hold her head up well.

 - By 4 months, she does not grab or bring objects to her mouth.

 - By 7 months, she reaches out with only one hand and has difficulty getting objects into her mouth.

 - By 1 year, she is not waving, shaking her head to say 'no', or pointing to objects.

 While fine motor skills are all about dexterity, your baby also needs to develop gross motor skills to function well.
-Gross motor skills are those abilities which would allow your child to use the larger muscles.
+Gross motor skills are those abilities that would allow your child to use the larger muscles.
 These muscles help your baby perform tasks like sitting, standing, walking, running, kicking, lifting and throwing.
-Here are gross motor milestones for baby aged 3 to 12 months.
+Here are gross motor milestones for a baby aged 3 to 12 months.

-Gross motor skills for 1 year olds
+Gross motor skills for 1-year-olds

 3 to 6 months

 - Keeps head steady when held in sitting position

 - Rolls to the left and right